Radosław Sikorski: Views on the Holocaust

-In a February 2011 interview with Israeli journalist Adar Primor, Sikorski declared, "Nazi Germany carried out the Holocaust on our soil - against our will, but in front of our eyes".
-He also said, "[L]ast time I checked the definition of the Holocaust, it was said to be a phenomenon in which a state uses industrial methods to eradicate an entire ethnic group.
+In a February 2011 interview with Israeli journalist Adar Primor, Sikorski declared: "Nazi Germany carried out the Holocaust on our soil – against our will, but in front of our eyes".
+He also said: "Last time I checked the definition of the Holocaust, it was said to be a phenomenon in which a state uses industrial methods to eradicate an entire ethnic group.
 Horrendous events took place in Poland; there were periods during the Holocaust when people behaved heroically and others behaved like scum, but the Holocaust was the creation of the German state.
 We mustn't be confused about that".
+The extent of collaboration in German-occupied Poland remains a matter of historical debate.

 Leaked conversations about geopolitics

 In June 2014, a magazine in Poland published redacted transcripts of an illegally taped conversation between Sikorski and the former Polish finance minister Jacek Rostowski.
 The recordings were believed to have been made in the dining room of the Polish Business Council sometime between summer 2013 and spring 2014.
 Sikorski is heard criticizing the British Prime Minister David Cameron for his handling of the EU's fiscal pact to appease Eurosceptics in the Conservative Party.

-In another part of the leaked conversation, Sikorski was reported to have said: The Polish-American alliance is worthless.
-It is even harmful because it creates a false sense of security for Poland.
-In the fragment of the record Sikorski said:We're going to antagonize Germany and Russia, and they will think that everything is ok because we have given a blowjob to the Americans.
+In another part of the leaked conversation, Sikorski was reported to have said: "The Polish-American alliance is worthless.
+It is even harmful because it creates a false sense of security for Poland."
+In the fragment of the record Sikorski said: "We're going to antagonize Germany and Russia, and they will think that everything is ok because we have given a blowjob to the Americans.
 Losers.
-Total losers.Sikorski stated later that in the actual conversation, he was predicting what Polish foreign policy would look like under a Law and Justice government.
-Sikorski argued that the tapes, which did not contain any evidence of illegality, were part of an organized attack on the government:The Government was attacked by an organized criminal group.
-We are not sure who is behind it, but I hope its members will be identified and punished.
-The subject had favored NATO military bases in Poland and the Baltic states.
+Total losers."
+Sikorski stated later that in the actual conversation, he was predicting what Polish foreign policy would look like under a Law and Justice government.
+Sikorski argued that the tapes, which did not contain any evidence of illegality, were part of an organized attack on the government: "The Government was attacked by an organized criminal group.
+We are not sure who is behind it, but I hope its members will be identified and punished."
+He had favored NATO military bases in Poland and the Baltic states.